ABOUT

 Why I No Longer Use Sunscreen & How I Handle Sun Exposure

 *PSA: None of this is medical advice.
-Speak with your healthcare provider.
 Do your own research and come to your own conclusions as to what is best for you.

 As with everything our family has grown through and experienced as we have worked to reduce our toxin load, get intentional with our products and food, and truly understand for ourselves what is best, it’s hard to look back over the years and think about all the things we used to do, used to use, and just didn’t know.
 For example, so many years spent spraying my kids with junk sunscreen from the store all summer long.
 Groan.